openeuler-mirror/stratovirt/docs/config_guidebook.md

 ```

 ## 6. Libvirt
-Libvirt launchs StratoVirt by creating cmdlines.
+Libvirt launches StratoVirt by creating cmdlines.
 But some of these commands
 such as: cpu, overcommit, uuid, no-user-config, nodefaults, sandbox, msg, rtc, no-shutdown,
 nographic, realtime, display, usb, mem-prealloc and boot, are not supported by StratoVirt.
 To launch StratoVirt from libvirt successfully, StratoVirt needs to put these arguments into